Agricultural and Biological Sciences Faculty Research Interests

 Chad Montgomery research interests

 I am working with students to examine questions related to the natural history, physiological ecology, and conservation of reptiles and amphibians.
 Specifically, I am interested in how these organisms interact with their environment and what factors may be negatively impacting populations.
-I work with students on local northern Missouri projects and internationally (Cayos Cochinos, Honduras and Gran Canaria, Spain).
+I work with students on local northern Missouri projects, including natural history, ecology, and chytrid fungus infection.
+I also work internationally examining insular dwarfism in Boa imperator in Cayos Cochinos, Honduras.

 Check out these papers to learn more about research in the Montgomery lab: